MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

 6. You now see a **One last thing ...** page for you to supply details for your account.
 Type in your first name, your last name, enter and confirm a password of your choice, and then click **Start**.

-7. When your account is created, you'll see a new Microsoft Rights Management page where you can download and install the sharing application, or click the [More information](../rms-client/sharing-app-user-guide.md) link to read the sharing application user guide.
+7. When your account is created, you'll see a new Microsoft Azure Information Protection page where you can download and install the Azure Information Protection client, or click the [User guide](../rms-client/client-user-guide.md) link for how-to instructions for Windows computers.

 Now your account is created, you’re ready to start protecting files and read files that others have protected.
 If you're prompted to sign in to protect or read protected files, enter the same email address and password that you used to create the account for RMS for the individuals.